swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 | `http://id.elegnamnden.se/st/1.0/sigservice` | Electronic signature service | \[[EidEntityCat](#eidentitycat)\] |
 | `http://id.elegnamnden.se/st/1.0/public-sector-sp` | Public sector Service Provider | \[[EidEntityCat](#eidentitycat)\] |
 | `http://id.elegnamnden.se/st/1.0/private-sector-sp` | Private sector Service Provider | \[[EidEntityCat](#eidentitycat)\] |

+<a name="entity-categories-for-service-contract"></a>
+##### 3.1.3.4.
+Entity Categories for Service Contract

+Service Contract Entity Category identifiers are indented for performing service matching based on contracts, or business agreements, between providing and consuming services.

+All Service Contract identifiers are prefixed with `http://id.swedenconnect.se/contract/<org>`, where `org` is the identifier for the defining organization.

+The Swedish eID Framework specifications do not define any Service Contract identifiers.
+Instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.

 <a name="saml-protocol-status-codes"></a>
 #### 3.1.4.
 SAML Protocol Status Codes